kali/lackr/doc/embed.md

 ```

+Jetty Server is a "standard" instance of a Jetty Server (coming from jetty-server.jar).
+LackrProxyJettyHandler is a
+thin wrapper to make InterpolrProxy pluggable into a Jetty server (implements Handler)

 Lackr main entry point is a _proxy_.
 Lackr contains a basic implementation called _BaseProxy_ which is mostly meant
 to be use in unit and integration tests.
 The useful one is its subclass _InterpolrProxy_, which embeds an instance of
 Interpolr.